zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Commands to establish trust between the API MLs

-The following commands are examples of establishing a trust relationship between a API MLs in Multitenancy Configuration for both PKCS12 certificates and when using keyrings.
+The following commands are examples of establishing a trust relationship between API MLs in Multitenancy Configuration for both PKCS12 certificates and when using keyrings.

 1. Import the root and, if applicable, the intermediate public key certificate of registered "Domain APIML 2" , "Domain APIML 3" API MLs running on systems Y and Z into the truststore of the "Domain APIML 1" running on system X.